Published on 13 October 2022

 When Should You Seek Treatment for Teen Anxiety?

-• Changed behaviour or acting out
+• Changed behavior or acting out

 • Severe changes in the sleep-wake cycle or diet

-• Avoiding social activities, places or people
+• Avoiding social activities, places, or people

-• Selective mutism or refusing to speak to others
+• Refusing to speak to others

 • Intense worry about every tiny thing